wraithlight/wraithlight-mono/applications/packages/user-management/common.user-management.dal/README.md

 ## @wraithlight/common.user-management.dal

-This library is the Data Access Layer for User Management (previously auth) microservice.
+This library is the Data Access Layer for User Management microservice.

 **Exports:**
 * `initializeDal()`